Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Introduction

-Since the Hodge d'Alembertian (and hence the normal operator family $\wt\Box(\sigma)$) has a scalar principal symbol, it can easily be shown to fit into the microlocal framework developed by Vasy \cite{VasyMicroKerrdS}; we prove this in Section~\ref{SecPrelim}.
-In particular, $\wt\Box(\sigma)^{-1}$ is a meromorphic family of operators in $\sigma\in\C$, and under the assumption that the inverse family $\wt\Box(\sigma)^{-1}$ verifies suitable bounds as $|\Re\sigma|\to\infty$ and $\Im\sigma>-C$ (for $C>0$ small), one can deduce exponential decay of solutions to $\Box u=0$, up to contributions from a finite dimensional space of \emph{resonances}.
-Here, resonances are poles of $\wt\Box(\sigma)^{-1}$, and resonant states (for simple resonances) are elements of the kernel of $\wt\Box(\sigma)$ for a resonance $\sigma$.
-Therefore, proving wave decay and asymptotics is reduced to studying \emph{high energy estimates}, which depend purely on geometric properties of the spacetime and will be further discussed below, and the location of resonances as well as the spaces of resonant states.
+Since the Hodge d'Alembertian (and hence the normal operator family $\wt\Box(\sigma)$) has a scalar principal symbol, it can easily be shown to fit into the microlocal framework developed by Vasy \cite{VasyMicroKerrdS}; we prove this in Section~\ref{SecPrelim}, where we also recall the key elements of this framework.
+In particular, the family of inverses $\wt\Box(\sigma)^{-1}\colon\CI(\wt X)\to\CI(\wt X)$ is a meromorphic family of operators in $\sigma\in\C$,\footnote{Thus, the same is true for $(\td(\sigma)+\tdel(\sigma))^{-1}=(\td(\sigma)+\tdel(\sigma))\wt\Box(\sigma)^{-1}$.} and under the assumption that the inverse family $\wt\Box(\sigma)^{-1}$ verifies suitable bounds as $|\Re\sigma|\to\infty$ and $\Im\sigma>-C$ (for $C>0$ small), one can deduce exponential decay of solutions to $\Box u=0$, up to contributions from a finite dimensional space of \emph{resonances}.
+Here, resonances are poles of $\wt\Box(\sigma)^{-1}$, and resonant states (for simple resonances) are elements of the kernel of $\wt\Box(\sigma)$ for a resonance $\sigma$.\footnote{The outgoing boundary condition for an element $e^{-i t\sigma}a(x)$ in the kernel of $\Box_g$, with $a(x)$ a $t$-independent section of the form bundle on $M$, is precisely the condition that $e^{-i t\sigma}a(x)=e^{-i t_*\sigma}a_*(x)$ where $a_*$ is \emph{smooth down to} the boundary $\pa\ol X$.} Therefore, proving wave decay and asymptotics is reduced to studying \emph{high energy estimates}, which depend purely on geometric properties of the spacetime and will be further discussed below, and the location of resonances as well as the spaces of resonant states.
 (For instance, resonances in $\Im\sigma>0$ correspond to exponentially growing solutions and hence are particularly undesirable when studying non-linear problems.)
 Our main theorem is then: